 Don’t Use the Same Anchor Text for Two Different Pages

 Let’s understand this with an example.
-If you have a page say “Sugar-free cookies” and “Oat cookies”, you might not want to link to both the pages with the same content – “cookies”.
+If you have a page that says “Sugar-free cookies” and “Oat cookies”, you might not want to link to both the pages with the same content – “cookies”.
 Context needs to be added to some extent for making Google understand the difference.

 Using GSC to Audit Internal Links

 Google Search Console has a great feature called “links” which gives you an overview of all the internal and external links your website carries.